devshrikhairnar/devshrikhairnar/README.md

 - 👋 Hi, I’m @devshrikhairnar
-- 👀 I’m interested in...
+- 👀 I’m interested in UI/UX designing and I'm also exploring Cybersecurity.
-- 🌱 I’m currently learning Computer Engineering
+- 🌱 I’m currently in my last semester of Computer Engineering.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the UI/UX projects.
 - 📫 How to reach me : devshrikhairnar@gmail.com

 <!---